jgmuchiri/labs-engineering-standards/docs/topics/third-party-services.md

 The only permitted domain registration for Lambda School Labs projects are listed below:

-* GitHub Actions
-* Native AWS Services
-* Native Heroku Services
+* Namecheap

 All others are prohibited from use.

 Rationale:

 * Standardizing on a small number of services allows for students and staff to better share knowledge and code
+* Lambda Student Success can provide a coupon code to cover costs.

 Alternatives: